mamuesp/timezones/README.md

 ```
 ## Description:

-- this is the object you may use
+- this is the object you may use when the library is integrated in the `mos.yml` file of you project:
 ```javascript
 TZINFO = {...};
 ```